OpenLiberty/ci.maven/docs/install-feature.md

 ---
 Install one or more features packaged as Subsystem Archive (ESA) files to the Liberty runtime.

+In Open Liberty and WebSphere Liberty runtime versions 18.0.0.2 and above, this goal can install features specified in the following ways:
+* Maven artifacts from the project's `dependencies` section,
+* `feature` names in the `features` configuration,
+* features declared in the `server.xml` file, its `include` elements, and from additional configuration files in the `configDropins` directory.

-To install the missing features declared in the `server.xml` file, set the `acceptLicense` parameter to `true` but do not specify any `feature` names in the `features` configuration.
+In WebSphere Liberty runtime versions 18.0.0.1 and below, this goal will install features specified as `feature` names in the `features` configuration.
+To install the missing features declared in the `server.xml` file (including its `include` elements, and from additional configuration files in the `configDropins` directory), set the `acceptLicense` parameter to `true` but do not specify any `feature` names in the `features` configuration.

-This goal can install features from Maven artifacts using the project's `dependencies` section in Open Liberty and WebSphere Liberty versions 18.0.0.2 and above.

-This goal will be skipped in the Open Liberty runtime (`io.openliberty:openliberty-runtime`) versions 18.0.0.1 and below.
+In Open Liberty runtime versions 18.0.0.1 and below, this goal will be skipped.
 A warning message will be displayed.
 The Open Liberty runtime versions 18.0.0.1 and below are bundled with all applicable features.
 There is no need to install or uninstall additional features.

 ###### Additional Parameters